Need Help? Give us a call.

-The marriage comparison to business partnerships may be cliché, but that’s with good reason.
-Like a successful marriage, small business partnerships require not just short-term mutual interest but long-term compatibility.
+A successful small business partnership is akin to a good marriage.
+Both require not just short-term mutual interest but long-term compatibility.
 You need compatible values and vision, compatible financial resources and expectations, and compatible goals.

-We admit, calling this a simple step might be a bit misleading.
-Because while setting expectations should be a straightforward process, it’s by no means easy to do!
-Your goal in this exercise is to clarify every conceivable aspect of your partnership relationship—both out loud and in writing—before any dotted lines are signed.
-Don’t presume to know your business partner’s position on anything without first discussing the matter and agreeing to a written definition!
+Expectation setting with your small business partner may not be an easy conversation, but it is a vital one to have.
+Your goal is to clarify every conceivable aspect of your partnership relationship—both out loud and in writing—before any dotted lines are signed.
+You can’t presume to know your business partner’s position on anything without first discussing the matter and agreeing to a written definition.

-To guide you in this process, we’ve designed 21 questions you should be able to answer before starting a small business partnership.
-It may be helpful for you and your potential business partner to each review the questions below on your own and answer them individually before coming together to compare notes and find common ground.
-This can help you really evaluate your individual perspective and identify areas of potential conflict before they arise.
+To guide you in this process, we’ve designed 22 questions you and your partner should be able to answer before starting a small business partnership.
+It may be helpful for you and your potential small business partner to each review the questions below on your own and answer them individually before coming together to compare notes and find common ground.
+This can help you evaluate your individual perspective and identify areas of potential conflict before they arise.

-What is your motivation for pursuing a partnership business instead of going it alone?
+What is your motivation for pursuing a small business partnership instead of going it alone?
 To answer this question effectively, think less about the particular person you’re going into business with and more about the idea of a business partner in general.

 Are you seeking to build a fast-growing startup or a small local business that you’ll hold onto for years?
 Are you building your business with a future sale in mind?
 What are your expectations for your business’s size and annual revenue?
-Paint a picture of where you see your business in 2, 5, and 10 years, and compare that to your partner’s vision.
+Paint a picture of where you see your business in two, five, and 10 years, and compare that to your partner’s vision.